dynamsoft-docs/license-server-docs/about/terms.md

 * The same permit can be used by multiple applications
 * The same application can use multiple permits from different License Items

 Therefore, Dynamsoft invented the concept of a "Handshake Code".
-An application using a Dynamsoft SDK gets authorized by Dynamsoft's [License Tracking Server](#license-tracking-server) through a specific Handshake Code within the License Tracking Server.
+An application using a Dynamsoft SDK gets authorized by Dynamsoft's [Dynamsoft License Server](#license--server) through a specific Handshake Code within the Dynamsoft License Server.

 * The same Handshake Code can be configured to contain permits from different License Items
 * The permit from a single License Item can be shared by multiple Handshake Codes